Psychoeducational Assessments in Edmonton & St. Albert

 Format:

-• You'll receive a professionally written, comprehensive report that is yours to keep and share with your child's educational team and other professionals involved in their care.
+• You'll receive a copy (physical and digital) of the comprehensive report which you are then welcome share with your child's educational team and other professionals involved in their care, as you wish.

 • Good News: most Extended Health Benefit plans cover Psychological Assessments